GAMS-dev/gamspy/docs/user/set.rst

 and they may also feature in the algebraic formulation of the equation.
-In both instances dynamic sets may be used as part of the logical condition. ``where[]`` conditions with dynamic sets in the algebra of equations are similar to conditional assignments with dynamic sets; see section "Dynamic Sets in Conditional Assignments" above.
+In both instances dynamic sets may be used as part of the logical condition. ``where[]`` conditions with dynamic sets in the algebra of equations are similar to conditional assignments with dynamic sets; see section :ref:`dynamic-sets-in-conditional-assignments` above.
 The example that follows illustrates the use of a dynamic set to restrict the domain of definition of an equation.
-In section "Equations Defined over the Domain of Dynamic Sets" above we had the following equation definition: ::
+In section :ref:`equations-defined-over-the-domain-of-dynamic-sets` above we had the following equation definition: ::

     prodbal1[r] =   activity2[r]*price == revenue[r]